Ten Gentlemen from West Point

 Ten Gentlemen from West Point is a 1942 American Western film directed by Henry Hathaway and starring George Montgomery, Maureen O'Hara and John Sutton.
 Its cinematography was nominated for an Academy Award in 1943.
 George Montgomery replaced John Payne who was suffering an emotional upset at the time.
 The story tell a fictional story of the first class of the United States Military Academy in the early 1800s.

 Plot

-In the early 19th century, West Point Military Academy opens despite some doubting its worth - including the officer in charge, Sam Carter.
-A number of men enlist in the first class, including rich Howard Shelton and Kentucky backwoodsman Joe Dawson.
-The men are initially antagonistic towards each other, especially when Joe falls for Howard's fiance, Carolyn Brainbridge.
+In the early 19th century, after a heated congressional debate, the United States Military Academy at West Point opens despite some doubting its worth - including the officer in charge, Major Sam Carter.

+A number of men enlist in the first class, including rich Howard Shelton who arrived with his valet, Kentucky backwoodsman Joe Dawson and also a cadet who is trying to regain his family's honour because he happens to be a nephew of the American traitor Benedict Arnold.
+The men are initially antagonistic towards each other, especially when Joe falls for Howard's fiancé, Carolyn Brainbridge.

 The men take part in the war against Tecumseh with William Henry Harrison.

+Towards the end of the film, Major Sam Carter, mentions the names (which include images) of some of the real historical cadets who passed through the academy, including "cadets" Ulysses S. Grant, George Armstrong Custer and Douglas MacArthur.